kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Check all Tidy Migration applications
-  - [ ] Migration Selection is not closing after Confirm clicked
-  - [ ]
 - [ ] Finish more migration tasks that came from recent work
 - [ ] Ensure context API where reactivity is expected is using runes / proper closures; it might be time to come up with a common type for stateful primitives sent through context API
 - [ ] Fix: World Settings has warning: [svelte] binding_property_non_reactive`bind:value={config.type}` (src/applications/settings/parts/ExhaustionSetting.svelte:33:48) is binding to a non-reactive property